 Fixed Penalty Notices (FPNs) are issued for offences under different categories as follows:

-£75 for littering, graffiti, fly-posting, distribution of leaflets on vehicles
+£75 for littering, flytipping, graffiti, fly-posting, distribution of printed matter

 £75 for dog fouling

 Non-payment of a Fixed Penalty Notice could lead to prosecution, and if convicted could lead to a fine of up to £2,500.